Zabern Affair: Legal regulation of military deployment within Germany

 On January 14, the Reichstag decided to form a committee to legally regulate the rights of the military with regard to the civilian authority.
 Two motions of the National Liberal Party chairman Ernst Bassermann and the Centre politician Martin Spahn, which demanded clarification from the imperial government regarding the civilian law authority of military instances, were approved by the Reichstag ten days later.

 The result, the "Regulation about use of weapons by the military and its participation in suppression of domestic unrest", was issued by the Kaiser on March 19.
 It forbade the Prussian army from intervening without authorization in areas of civilian responsibility.
 Instead, the civilian authorities had to request deployment of troops ahead of time.
-The law remained in existence up until January 17, 1936, when the National Socialists abolished it with the "Ordinance about the use of weapons by the Wehrmacht".
+The law remained in existence up until January 17, 1936, when the Nazis abolished it with the "Ordinance about the use of weapons by the Wehrmacht".